Go directly to product information

 In stock

 This Phú Quôc (phu quoc) pepper comes from the Vietnamese island of Phu Quôc.
-The pepper is grown there in a traditional way, without chemical aids, since the 1950s, mainly by women.
+The pepper has been cultivated there in a traditional way, without chemical agents, mainly by women since the 1950s.

-Pepper has been grown traditionally on the Vietnamese island of Phú Quốc since the early 19th century.
-Pepper cultivation was introduced there by the Chinese, but was greatly improved under French management, as happened at the time in Kampot in neighbouring Cambodia.
+On the Vietnamese island of Phú Quốc, traditional methods have been practiced since the early nineteenth century pepper renovated.
+The pepperCultivation was introduced there by the Chinese, but was greatly improved under French management, as happened at the time in Kampot in neighbouring Cambodia.

-Phú Quốc is located in Kiên Giang Province, and is the largest island in Vietnam, measuring approximately 590 square kilometres.
-It is part of an archipelago of 22 islands, and is closer to the coast of Cambodia than to Vietnam.
-The island has a population of over 100,000.
-Pepper is one of the sources of income, along with tourism and the famous nuoc mâm (fish sauce).
+Phú Quốc is located in Kiên Giang Province and, at approximately 590 square kilometers, is the largest island in Vietnam.
+It is part of an archipelago of 22 islands and is closer to the Cambodian coast than to Vietnam's.
+The island has a population of over 100,000. pepper is one of the sources of income, along with tourism and the famous nuoc mâm (fish sauce).

-It is a relatively small pepper in Vietnam, as it only makes up 1% of the country's total pepper crop, which is usually large-scale and mechanized.
-Unlike the pepper from Bà Rịa-Vũng Tàu, on the east coast, east of Ho Chi Minh City, the Phú Quốc pepper has not yet been considered for geographical indication (GI).
+It is a relatively small pepper in Vietnam, because it only makes up 1% of the total pepperharvesting of the land, which on average takes place on a large scale and in a mechanized manner.
+In contrast to the pepper from Bà Rịa-Vũng Tàu, on the east coast, east of Ho Chi Minh City is the Phú Quốc pepper not yet eligible for geographical indication (GI).

 We offer you the white Phú Quốc pepper, Tiêu sọ đỏ Phú Quốc, the red Phú Quốc pepper, Hạt tiêu chín đỏ Phú Quốc, and this black Hạt tiêu đỏ Phú Quốc.